Jasper Dark Sky Festival

 Arrive and be ready to explore new creative options!

-For this adventure, you will be joining us in Jasper, AB.
-The event location will be announced shortly!
+For this adventure, you will be joining us at the Sawridge Inn and Conference Center in Jasper, AB.

 Check out reviews from our past workshops here.

 Check out some examples of Dark Sky (night) photography below – All photographs taken by our instructors or past participants!

 Interested in the Jasper area?
 Check out our Jasper Photo Adventure!